Table of Contents

 A gusset plate may be defined as a plate for attaching beams and girders to columns.
-A gusset plate can be connected to a permanent member either by bolts, rivets, or welding, or use of the three.
+Gusset plates can be connected to a permanent member either by bolts, rivets, welding, or use of the three.
 They are utilized in bridges and buildings, as well as other structures.

 There are different types of gusset plate connections, double gusset plate, dual gusset plate, gusset plate with double-sided splice member, and gusset plate with single-sided splice member.